Book an appointment

 Hepatitis A is an acute illness that can be quite debilitating.
 It causes inflammation of the liver with symptoms such as extreme fatigue and jaundice (yellow skin).

-It is mainly spread through poor food hygiene and sanitation but can also be passed on through sexual contact.
+Although poor food hygiene and sanitation can be a factor, It can also be passed on through sexual contact.

 We recommend vaccination for